Art Resources for Charlotte Mason Homeschoolers.

 Handicrafts are an important part of the Charlotte Mason method and not only teach useful skills, but can also allow them to hone their habit of perfect execution.
-Art creation encourages their creative instinct and also teaches fine motor skills.
+Art is an important part of a Charlotte Mason education and the appreciation and creation of it encourages their creative instinct and also teaches fine motor skills.

-In this post, I’m sharing some of my favorite Charlotte Mason art and handicraft ideas and resources!
-In the art category, I’m including the process of making art as well as studying art.
+In this post, I’m sharing some of my favorite Charlotte Mason art ideas and resources!
+I’m including the process of making art as well as studying art.
 As I’ve mentioned before, one of the reasons I was especially drawn to a Charlotte Mason Education was because of picture study, so this topic is particularly close to my heart!

 Art